 Shoplifting Detention: Approaching the Suspect

 To approach a person suspected of shoplifting will necessarily involve a confrontation.
-This confrontation can go smooth and professional or become hostile and aggressive.
+This confrontation can go smoothly and professionally or become hostile and aggressive.
 It is a good policy to have extra personnel involved for back-up and for witness purposes.
 A good rule is to outnumber the suspected shoplifter by a least one.
 Alert personnel usually prevent the suspect from fighting or attempting to flee.
 A female back-up is best if a female suspect is being detained.

 The approach should always occur from the front, if possible.
 The store representative should immediately and clearly identify themselves and it is helpful to have some form of identification such as a uniform, or name tag to avoid confusion over who you are or what authority you possess.
-Plain-clothes loss prevention agents should have an authentic-looking ID card or badge in a wallet to present during the confrontation so not to be confused with a mugger.
+Plain-clothes loss prevention agents should have an authentic-looking ID card or badge in a wallet to present during the confrontation so as not to be confused with a mugger.
 The presentation of credentials should occur simultaneously with the words “I’m with ACME Stores, and I would like to talk with you about the ‘two bottles of ACME wine’ in your bag.”

 You should listen for spontaneous utterances like, “Oh, I forgot to pay for it” to help prove culpability while still outside of the store.
 The shoplifter should also be asked to return the items while still outside the store, if possible, to further validate the suspicion of theft before return to the store interior.

 Shoplifting Detention: The Stop

 The detention process starts when the customer is initially confronted.
 If the suspected shoplifter has unpaid merchandise at the time of the detention, ask them to, “please return to the store so we can clear up this matter.”
-If you act professional and with back-up, ninety-eight percent of the time the shoplifter will comply and go anywhere you direct, without fanfare.
+If you act professionally and with back-up, ninety-eight percent of the time the shoplifter will comply and go anywhere you direct, without fanfare.